BrennanB/quartz/content/2023 Charged Up.md

 ## Game Piece Placements

 High nodes had to be prioritized first as they were the most points, however until worlds generally it would be the hybrid or lowest nodes that were second priority.
 Generally hybrid nodes were much easier to score on than the mid nodes, and they were only one point less per game piece which made them attractive especially for completing links.

+Later on in the season, launching game pieces and then pushing them into nodes later was favored to take quick cycles and increase overall game piece throughput.

+A big part of competent alliances was keeping track of near completed links and ensuring that they get completed prior to the end of the match.
+Often times alliances would struggle to track this and would have earned a large amount of points if completing links instead of arbitrarily placing a couple pieces.
 # Top Robots

 ## 1323